Dr. Rita Younan

 In May 2019 she will undertake further training in Child and Adolescent Schema Therapy, to further apply schema therapy techniques in her work with children and adolescents.
 Rachael has experience working in a hospital, private practice, primary school and social work community setting and is passionate about working with those experiencing difficulty with trauma, personality disorders, anxiety, depression, low self-esteem, phobias, social or home-life difficulties.
 Rachael also uses Schema Therapy, Cognitive Behavioural Therapy (CBT), Acceptance Commitment Therapy (ACT), Mindfulness and relaxation techniques amongst her therapeutic approaches.

 Charlotte is a registered psychologist who holds a Masters degree in Clinical Psychology.
-She is in the final stages of a registrar program to become an endorsed Clinical Psychologist, and is completing International Society of Schema Therapy (ISST) Certification.
+She is in the final stages of a registrar program to become an endorsed Clinical Psychologist, and is completing certification in Schema Therapy as recognised by the International Society of Schema Therapy (ISST).

 Charlotte has worked extensively with adolescent and adult clients in settings including private practice and tertiary counselling.
 She assists clients experiencing a broad range of psychological concerns, and has a particular interest in life adjustments, career transitions, relationship difficulties, body image and eating concerns, emotional regulation and anger management.